discordjs/guide/guide/commando/throttling.md

 Add the `throttling` property to the command. `throttling` is an object, which contains two things:

-- `usages` is the number of times the command can be used in the given time period.
+- `usages` is the number of times someone can use the command in the given time.
 - `duration` is the amount of time the cooldown lasts, in seconds.

 Make it have two usages allowed in a 10 second period.